georgia-tech-db/evadb/docs/source/usecases/classification.rst

 .. note::

-   The :ref:`ludwig` page lists all the configurable paramters for the model training framework.
+   The :ref:`ludwig` page lists all the configurable parameters for the model training framework.

 This query returns the trained model: